SUSTAINABILITY

 Waste

-1) Cost for waste disposal is calculated based on nonconsolidated sales, which is based on the business divisions(Global•Momentum•E&C) in 2022.
+1) Intensity of generated waste is calculated based on nonconsolidated sales, which is based on the current business divisions(Global·E&C·Momentum).

 Environmental Training and Education